runxel/GDL-sublime/README.md

 Many users of ArchiCAD are making their own library parts or even publish them on [BIMComponents](https://bimcomponents.com/).
 But they are all tied to the – unfortunately horrible – build-in object editor which is stuck in the 80's or so.
 It doesn't even have line numbers!

 But the rescue is here! _(at least something like that)_
-The purpose of this package is to comfortably write code in the best editor of the galaxy – Sublime Text! ;)
+The purpose of this package is to give you the chance to comfortably write code in the best editor of the galaxy – Sublime Text!

-This package provides syntax highlighting together with a well aligned color and also auto completion.
+This package provides **syntax highlighting** together with a well aligned **color scheme** and also **auto completion**.
 (Can be forced by pressing `ctrl + space`)

 ## Installation